About Bi-Racial Adoption

 More Details about Bi-Racial Adoption

 Our birth parents range in age from 13 to 40 years old and many are requesting families of a particular racial make-up.
 Some have children already and for others, this is their first pregnancy.
-Many pregnant women being exploring adoption by looking online.
+Many pregnant women begin exploring adoption by looking online.

 Birth mothers must provide proof of pregnancy and are given resources to help them with their decision.
 Counseling is offered to all women considering adoption.
 Since birth parents are located all over the nation, they are offered counseling in their hometown.
 Often for privacy, or when they are in a rural area, the option of phone counseling is provided.